Whole group photo for website.png

 Mood Management Course

 Our mood management course includes a one-to-one 50-minute assessment and six weekly 2-hour group sessions.
-Courses are delivered by two experts and designed using the best evidence for treating anxiety and depression.
+Courses are delivered by clinical psychologists and designed using the best evidence for treating anxiety and depression.

 ✓ Individual assessment